Slideshow image

 Samuel

-We begin with a woman named Hannah who is childless – a condition that bore disgrace in that culture.
-And yet this woman is nobler than the high priest, Eli (1 Samuel 1).
+We begin with a woman named Hannah who is childless—a condition that was disgraceful in that culture.
+Yet this woman is nobler than the high priest, Eli (1 Samuel 1).

-As we follow the growth of Samuel we are introduced to a man who becomes a focus of blessing and revival to Israel (3:17-4:1a).
+As we follow Samuel’s growth, we are introduced to a man who becomes a focus of blessing and revival to Israel (3:17-4:1a).

-This marks the shift from theocracy to the monarchy in Israel.
+This demand marks the shift from theocracy (God’s rule) to the monarchy (a human king’s rule) in Israel.

 Saul